-The aim of this subchapter is to shed more light on the future of sport and its impact on the NOCs, and to show what changes are necessary, and to be expected, as a result of foreseeable social, technological, and regulatory trends in international sport.
 Sport is currently exposed to multiple influencing factors and challenges.
 It is shaped by society (e.g., conditioned by societal demand for eSports), driven by pressures for sustainability (e.g., the IOC commits all recognised sports organisations, including NOCs, to sustainable sports), and transformed by modern technologies (e.g., use of video referees at Olympic Games since 2016).
-And the dynamics of these influencing factors have never been as large and uncertain as they are today (Aschauer et al., 2022).
+The dynamics of these influencing factors have never been as large and uncertain as they are today.
 In this dynamic environment, the systematic examination of future scenarios becomes an indispensable prerequisite for the future viability of athletes, and officials of the NOCs, because for more than 20 years "sport no longer represents [...] only a system of activities that is primarily shaped by sport-related rules" (Breuer, 2003, 4).

-The following short explanations show the challenges NOCs are facing today.
-There are many challenges for NOCs, which vary due to different size, culture, organisational structure, etc. Many of them affect the strategic plan or must be considered in strategic thinking.
+The following brief explanations describe the challenges that NOCs are facing today.
+Many of them either affect the strategic plan or must be considered in strategic thinking.
 In 2021, the IOC released Agenda 2020+5.
-The trends and challenges that the IOC foresees are integrated into the following list of challenges to NOCs.
+The trends and challenges that the IOC foresees are integrated into the explanations regarding NOCs.